Business areas & distribution rules

 Licensed through Copydan Verdens TV for exploitations in Denmark.

-Rights revenue is disbursed to Danish right holders based on the content registration of channels with a market share of 1,5% or higher, decided by the board of PRD in December 2017.
-Distribution is based on the content registration of the TV channels TV3, TV3+, TV3 Puls, TV2 Zulu, TV2 Charlie and Kanal 5.
+Rights revenue is disbursed to Danish right holders based on the content registration of channels which for two consecutive calendar years have had a market share of 1,5% or higher.
+However, channels are not removed from the registration base until they have had a market share of less than 1.5% for two consecutive calendar years.
+Distribution is currently based on the content registration of the TV channels TV3, TV2 Echo (previously TV2 Zulu), TV2 Charlie, TV2 Fri, TV3+, TV3 Puls and Kanal 5.

-The fundamental distribution principle is actual consumption, with duration and viewing figures received from Gallup being the two key parameters.
+The fundamental distribution principle is actual consumption, with duration and viewing figures received from Nielsen being the two key parameters.
 Calculation for the retransmission area:

-- Duration (playing time in minutes) x viewing figures (received from Gallup) = points
+1. Duration (playing time in minutes) x viewing figures (VOSDAL) = points

 Licensed through Copydan Kulturplus for copying for private use in Denmark.

-Rights revenue from the blank media (BME) area constitutes compensation for the lawful reproduction for private use that takes place in Denmark.
+Rights revenue constitutes compensation for the lawful reproduction for private copying that takes place in Denmark.
 It is collected in accordance with the provisions of the Danish Copyright Act on blank media (sections 39-46a) and distributed to all right holders regardless of membership.

-Two-thirds of the rights revenue are distributed on an individual basis to as well US and Danish and other non-US right holders on the basis of content registered on the following channels: DR, DR-K, DR2, DR3, DR Ramasjang, TV2 Danmark and TV3 and from royalty year 2020 DR-K and DR3 will no longer be included in the registration.
+The other revenues – two-thirds – are distributed on an individual basis to right holders on the basis of content registered on the following channels: DR, DR2, DR Ramasjang, TV2 Danmark and TV3.

-The distribution is automatically calculated in the same way as for the retransmission area, though only for the following production categories:
+The distribution is calculated in the same way as for the retransmission area.

 Digital services